nickpack/terraform-aws-cloudfront-s3-cdn/README.md

 A terraform module to quickly provision an S3 & Cloudfront powered CDN and populate the bucket with files from a local directory (File state is managed by terraform).

-There are plenty of examples of similar things on the internet, some good, some bad, a lot are outdated and using deprecated aws provider features, or ask far more questions than I want to answer.
+There are plenty of examples of similar things on the internet, some good, some bad, a lot are either bloated, outdated and using deprecated aws provider features, or ask far more questions than I want to answer.

 This is relatively opinionated, asking only for things that you're likely to want to configure rather than giving you 10000000 settings.